 What to write about:

 When you’re writing your letter, be specific.
 Go into details in each area of your life.
 But, be realistic.
-There’s no point in this exercise if you say things like, “I’m going to be a billionaire” with little means to get there.
-Here’s a few questions to help you with what to include in this letter:
+You have to believe in your dreams.
+There’s no point in this exercise if you say things like, “I’m going to be a billionaire” if you don’t believe it’s possible.
+Here are a few questions to help you with what to include in this letter:

 How to start:

-Plan to take at least thirty minutes writing your letter.
+Plan to take at least thirty minutes to write your script or future self letter.

 “Dear (Insert name here),